Machy8/Grid/docs/visibility.md

 # Visibility

-You can hide element using display types or by changing its opacity
+You can hide element using display types or by changing its opacity.

 - **Transparent:** transparent | transparency-0
 - **Transparency:** transparency-(0-10)